nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 Matter
 ======

+.. rst-class:: v2-3-0 v2-2-0

+KRKNWK-16575: Applications with factory data support do not boot up properly on nRF5340 When the Matter sample is built for ``nrf5340dk_nrf5340_cpuapp`` build target with the :kconfig:option:`CONFIG_CHIP_FACTORY_DATA` Kconfig option set to ``y`` the application returns prematurely the error code 200016 because the factory data partition is not aligned with the :kconfig:option:`CONFIG_FPROTECT_BLOCK_SIZE` Kconfig option.

+  **Workaround:** Manually cherry-pick and apply commit from the main branch (commit hash: ``ec9ad82637b0383ebf91eb1155813450ad9fcffb``).

 .. rst-class:: v2-2-0 v2-1-4 v2-1-3 v2-1-2 v2-1-1

 KRKNWK-15846: Android CHIP Tool crashes when subscribing in the :guilabel:`LIGHT ON/OFF & LEVEL CLUSTER`